-- (1) Insurance Intermediation means: - (a) advising on a Contract of Insurance; - (b) acting as agent for another Person in relation to the buying or selling of a Contract of Insurance for that other Person; or - (c) making arrangements with a view to another Person, whether as principal or agent, buying a Contract of Insurance. - (2) In (1)(a), 'advising' means giving advice to a Person in his capacity as a Policyholder, or in his capacity as agent for a Policyholder on the merits of his entering into a Contract of Insurance whether as principal or agent. - (3) In (2), 'advice' includes a statement, opinion or report: - (a) where the intention is to influence a Person, in making a decision, to select a Contract of Insurance or insurance cover; or - (b) which could reasonably be regarded as being intended to have such influence. - (4) The arrangements in (1)(c) include arrangements which do not bring about the transaction. - (5) The arrangements in (1)(c) do not include the mere provision of information about: - (a) a Contract of Insurance, insurer, insurance intermediary or insurance manager to a Policyholder; or if the Person providing that information does not take any further steps to assist in concluding the Contract of Insurance.
+- (1) Insurance Intermediation means: - (a) advising on a Contract of Insurance; - (b) acting as agent for another Person in relation to the buying or selling of a Contract of Insurance for that other Person; or - (c) making arrangements with a view to another Person, whether as principal or agent, buying a Contract of Insurance. - (2) In (1)(a), 'advising' means giving advice to a Person in his capacity as a Policyholder, or in his capacity as agent for a Policyholder on the merits of his entering into a Contract of Insurance whether as principal or agent. - (3) In (2), 'advice' includes a statement, opinion or report: - (a) where the intention is to influence a Person, in making a decision, to select a Contract of Insurance or insurance cover; or - (b) which could reasonably be regarded as being intended to have such influence. - (4) The arrangements in (1)(c) include arrangements which do not bring about the transaction. - (5) The arrangements in (1)(c) do not include the mere provision of information about: - (a) a Contract of Insurance, insurer, insurance intermediary or insurance manager to a Policyholder; or - (b) a Policyholder to an insurer, insurance intermediary or insurance manager, if the Person providing that information does not take any further steps to assist in concluding the Contract of Insurance.